visgl/deck.gl/dev-docs/RFCs/vNext/layer-extension-rfc.md

 Some changes to the base Layer class are needed to make a generic, reusable extension system work:

-* A base layer `getShaders` method that each layer can utilize to augment their shaders with extensions.
+* Add official lifecycle methods `getShaders`, `createModels` that each layer must implement.
+* Base layer handles the creation and deletion of models.
+Models need to be invalidated when extensions change.
 * (Implemented in v7.1) Official `bufferLayout` support in attribute management.
 The `bufferLayout` state is used in PathLayer and PolygonLayer to describe the number of instance for each data object.
 Currently, `AttributeManager`'s auto-update feature always assumes 1:1 mapping between an instance and a data object.
 Without supporting variable layout, an extension will have to implement layer-specific updaters for these layers.

 ### New LayerExtension Class